 Minerals for the Body: The Hidden Keys to Peak Health

-The answer is: Minerals for the body are inorganic nutrients that regulate nearly every critical function, from bone strength to nerve signaling and energy production.
+The Minerals for the body are inorganic nutrients that regulate nearly every critical function, from bone strength to nerve signaling and energy production.
 Unlike vitamins, your body can’t make minerals; you must get them through food or supplements.
 Let’s break down exactly which minerals matter most, where to find them, and how they keep you thriving.

-Why Minerals for Body Function Are Non-Negotiable
+Why Minerals for the Body’s Function Are Non-Negotiable

 Your body relies on minerals to: